 - Fish with a lot of mercury: While oily fish are okay for better brain health, some fish contain more mercury than others.
 Too much mercury can lead to mercury toxicity, in which neurotoxins are produced and the central nervous system is negatively impacted.
 Clearly, that’s not good for the brain.

 - Alcohol: We already talked about this one, but here’s another reminder that seniors should strive to avoid alcohol.
-By drinking too much on a regular basis, the brain’s neurotransmitters may not work as well, says 2011 data in Alcoholism: Clinical and Experimental Research.
+By drinking too much on a regular basis, the brain’s neurotransmitters may not work as well, according to 2011 data in Alcoholism: Clinical and Experimental Research.
 Brain volume can also decrease.

 - Aspartame: Okay, so aspartame isn’t really a food on its own, but rather a sweetener that goes into many of the foods we eat.
 The ingredients in aspartame are bad news for the brain.
 The phenylalanine in aspartame specifically may impact our emotions and our learning if we get too much of it.

 - Refined carbs: White flour and sugar are the basis of refined carbs.
-The increased glycemic load and glycemic index of these carbs skyrockets blood sugar and could decrease functioning of the brain.
+The increased glycemic load and glycemic index of these carbs skyrocket blood sugar and could decrease the functioning of the brain.